 - Military - copy of orders for annual training, summer camps, etc.

-- It is recommended you contact Student Development and Orientation to insure all documentation has been received as it is your responsibility for the file to be complete before the appeal is heard.
+- It is recommended you contact Student Development Office (SDO) to insure all documentation has been received as it is your responsibility for the file to be complete before the appeal is heard.

 - SDO meets every week after the last day to totally withdraw from the University when school is in session.

 - If the term has ended, appeals should be sent to and will be heard by the Council on Admission, Graduation, and Academic Standards (CAGAS) in care of the Office of the Registrar, Sherman Hall 110.